poser55/linked-db-rows/README.md

       return true to stop the default treatment after the plugin is called!
     * forceInsert: in case an update would be possible: create a new row and remap other entries.
 Default: true If forceInsert is false we update the existing entries (if entries exist for the given primary key).
     * ignoreFkCycles: by default if in your DDL there are cycles between your table relationships, it refuses to re-import them.
       Setting this flag to true, ignores cycles (and imports non-cycles anyways).

 #### Add artificial (=virtual) foreign keys
-One can configure foreign keys that do not exist in the db, just for the exporting or importing.
+One can configure foreign keys that do not exist in the db, just for the exporting or importing (=virtual foreign keys).

+You can add a FK via a string notation such as `user_table(id)-preferences(user_id)`.
+The foreign key is then added from the table `user_table` and the column `id` to the table `preferences` with the column `user_id`.
+Multiple virtual foreign keys can be separated by `;`.
+Alternatively you can also configure it via the 4 parameters (first and second table, first and second list of columns), refer to `Fk#addVirtualForeignKeyAsString()` or `Fk#addVirtualForeignKey()`

 Refer to the examples in the  org.oser.tools.jdbc.DbExporterBasicTests#blog_artificialFk test.
 We added a new table `preferences` that holds the user preferences.
-There is no FK between the `user_table` and the `preferences` table.
+There is no FK between the `user_table` and the `preferences` table in the db DDL.
-The test demonstrates how to add a virtual FK externally.
-You can add a FK via a string notation such as `user_table(id)-preferences(user_id)` or explicit fields; refer to `Fk#addVirtualForeignKeyAsString()` or `Fk#addVirtualForeignKey()`
-CAVEAT: (1) one needs to define the FK on *both* tables, on the second one it is inverted (inverted = true).
-(2) one needs to get the existing FKs and can then add the new FK.

 #### Canonicalization of primary keys
 Two graphs may be equivalent given their contained data but just have different primary keys (if we assume that the primary keys